nixworks/public/news/2010/06/29/index.md

 ##### Indonesia
 ### [Indonesian publisher and blogger, the "Prince of Jihad", is imprisoned for five years after being convicted of concealing information about suicide attacks on two hotels in Jakarta. ](/news/2010/06/29/indonesian-publisher-and-blogger-the-prince-of-jihad-is-imprisoned-for-five-years-after-being-convicted-of-concealing-information-about.md)
-_Context: suicide attacks on two hotels, Indonesia, Jakarta_
+_Context: Indonesia, Jakarta, suicide attacks on two hotels_

 ##### Jayant Patel
 ### [Dr. Jayant Patel is convicted at the Supreme Court of Queensland, Australia of three charges of manslaughter committed while working at the Bundaberg Base Hospital. ](/news/2010/06/29/dr-jayant-patel-is-convicted-at-the-supreme-court-of-queensland-australia-of-three-charges-of-manslaughter-committed-while-working-at-the.md)
-_Context: manslaughter by gross negligence, Bundaberg, Supreme Court, Queensland, Base Hospital, Australia, Jayant Patel_
+_Context: manslaughter by gross negligence, Australia, Supreme Court, Queensland, Jayant Patel, Base Hospital, Bundaberg_

 ##### Sydney
 ### [Sydney experiences its coldest June day in 27 years. ](/news/2010/06/29/sydney-experiences-its-coldest-june-day-in-27-years.md)